 Actively seek corporate sponsorship of WeatherFest

-Actively work with organizations to ensure involvement at WeatherFest
+Actively work with organizations to promote involvement at WeatherFest

 Member of the AMS-BOPE (Board of Outreach and Popular Education)

-Help BOPE to create sub-committee to review teach applications and have one co-chair serve as part of the review.
+Help BOPE to create sub-committee to review teacher applications and have one co-chair serve as part of the review.

 Schedule regular meetings, solicit ítems for agenda, and send out participation reminders

+Develop and/or update marketing materials and work with local committee and AMS to ensure a well developed and thorough marketing plan.

+Help AMS market teacher scholarships and local participation in WeatherFest as much as possible

 AMS Staff on Committee (2015 – Claudia & Jenn)